 Let’s talk about getting dressed up first.
 Looks similar to the one below can be worn to most special events during mild weather.
 This style of pant looks great with flats that show the top of your foot.

-For a casual family gathering at my sister’s home I wore white pants with a Covered Perfectly top and flat sandals with a strap that goes around the heel.
+For a casual family gathering at my sister’s home, I wore white pants with a Covered Perfectly top and flat sandals with a strap that goes around the heel.
 That low-slung hip belt is old from Chico’s.
-Wearing a belt in this way with a tunic and flats helps to break my body into thirds instead of in half.
+Wearing a belt in this way with a tunic and flats helps break my body into thirds instead of half.
 Visually dividing your body in half makes you look shorter and wider.